soniamartis/my-qt-list/ds_algo/patterns/bst.md

 ## NOTES
 - Inorder traversal yields an array that is in sorted order
+- We can exploit this property to find min, max, kth smallest element just by doing inorder traversal
 - To find the predecessor of every node, we can use below pattern:
 ```java
 private void inorder(TreeNode root){